tjdraper/tjdraper.com-v7/src/content/blog/2025/01/16/deploy-early-deploy-often.md

 1. You need to have and maintain a track record of not breaking things when you deploy.

 If your deployments break often, non-technical stake-holders are going to want to put controls on deployments.
 Of course this is the wrong instinct, because study after study shows software gets more stable the more often a team deploys and/or feels comfortable deploying.
 But the non-technical stake-holders aren't in a position to know that.
-All they know is that things break a lot, and when they dig in to find it why, it's related to a deployment.
-So, be studios with your development practices and think through all the effects that your deployments will have on the software.
+All they know is that things break a lot, and when they dig in to find out why, it's related to a deployment.
+So, be studious with your development practices and think through all the effects that your deployments will have on the software.

-Maintain ways of testing or environments to test in that mirror production to the extent possible.
-And then always test your code and deployments in that way before releasing to production.
+Maintain ways of testing, or environments to test in, that mirror production to the extent possible.
+And then always run your code and deployments through those before releasing to production.

 Of course, deploying often is also part of not breaking things.
 Because the fewer changes that are deployed at once, the fewer things there are to go wrong.
 AND if something does go wrong, where to go to fix it is narrowed down considerably.